Teachers - Visit us at no cost.

-All Indiana K-12 teachers receive free admission to the Indiana State Museum year round with valid school identification.
+All Indiana K-12 teachers receive free admission to the Indiana State Museum year-round with valid school identification.
+Come and see what we have to offer.

-Learn more about what there is to see an do in our K-12 Education Program Guide.
-This guide will answer further questions about what programs are available a the Indiana State Museum and the State Historic Sites for the 2013 - 2014 school year.
+Learn more about what there is to see and do in our K-12 Education Program Guide.
+This guide will answer further questions about what programs are available a the Indiana State Museum and the State Historic Sites for the 2014 - 2015 school year.

 Where to Go and What to Do: